MicrosoftDocs/learn/learn-pr/wwl-azure/plan-deploy-windows-server-iaas-virtual-machines/includes/7a-describe-additional-options.md

 ## Windows Server Datacenter: Azure Edition

-The Azure Edition of Windows Server Datacenter brings additional capabilities for optimizing and managing VMs.
+The Azure Edition of Windows Server Datacenter offers extra capabilities for optimizing and managing VMs.

 ### Azure Extended Network

 Extended network for Azure enables you to stretch an on-premises subnet into Azure to let on-premises virtual machines keep their original on-premises private IP addresses when migrating to Azure.

 The network is extended using a bidirectional VXLAN tunnel between two Windows Server 2019 VMs acting as virtual appliances, one running on-premises and the other running in Azure, each also connected to the subnet to be extended.
-Each subnet that you are going to extend requires one pair of appliances.
+Each subnet that you're going to extend requires one pair of appliances.
 Multiple subnets can be extended using multiple pairs.

 ### Hotpatch for new virtual machines